Blue Cheese Spinach Frittata

 - In a large bowl, beat the egg substitute until frothy.
 Stir in the onion mixture, spinach, mozzarella, blue cheese, tomatoes and nuts.
 Place in a 10-in. ovenproof skillet coated with cooking spray.

-- Bake, uncovered, at 400° for 30-35 minutes or until a knife inserted near the center comes out clean.
+- Bake, uncovered, at 400° for 30-35 minutes or until a knife inserted in the center comes out clean.
 Combine the salad ingredients; serve with frittata.
-Yield: 6 servings.